 Excited to see two of my articles in the current (December) issue of Cruising World magazine!
-One of our images from our final summer in Alaska is the “big photo” double page spread (see picture above!) at the front of the magazine, and my piece about effective winter lay-up practices leads the Hands on Sailor section of practical articles.
+One of my images from our final summer in Alaska is the “big photo” double page spread (in the picture above!) at the front of the magazine, and my piece about effective winter lay-up practices leads the Hands on Sailor section of practical articles.
 This article details what we did to prepare CELESTE for the winters she spent in the Bering Sea during our Arctic Voyage.

 It will probably come as no surprise that I love to read about outdoor adventures, ashore and afloat.
 So when we finished our summer’s sailing this year and received our big stack of waiting mail, I was excited to see the Summer issue of Misadventures magazine.

-Of course it’s always thrilling to see my own writing in print, but most of the fun is seeing what else is in there.
-This issue was full of fascinating tales of guiding on the Inca Trail, becoming a park ranger in retirement, and advocating for public lands as well as fun stuff like a recipe for campfire Bibimbap.
+Of course it’s always fun to see my own writing in print, but what I enjoy even more is seeing what else is in the magazines.
+This issue was full of interesting tales of guiding on the Inca Trail, becoming a park ranger in retirement, and advocating for public lands as well as fun stuff like a recipe for campfire Bibimbap.
 The theme of the issue was Landfall, which is of course a central part of offshore sailing (or at least, one hopes so!)
 My own piece was about the magic of landfall to a seafarer, that exhilarating – and sometimes bittersweet – moment when you first sight land on the horizon after days or weeks at sea.

 Misadventures is written by all kinds of adventuresome women and I was honored to be among them this summer.
 The magazine was started to celebrate women and the outdoors, and while it’s certainly inspirational to women and girls, it’s also just a good read about the great outdoors and great pursuits!
 The Landfall issue is still available in stores, or on the magazine’s website.
 And while most of the print articles aren’t online, the site has lots of other interesting stories!